robatron/gulp-chug/README.md

 } );
 ```

-Make gulp-chug a little faster by not reading the source stream with `{ read: false }`:
+### Make gulp-chug faster by not reading gulpfile contents

+If you're only running external gulpfile(s), there's no need to actually read
+their contents.
+Set `{ read: false }` in `gulp.src`:

 ```javascipt
 gulp.task( 'default', function () {